csmangum/opusagent/demo/validation/VALIDATION_TEST_SUMMARY.md

-# Validation Test Summary - FastAgent Telephony System
+# Validation Test Summary - OpusAgent Telephony System

 ## 📊 Executive Summary

-The validation test for the FastAgent telephony system was **successful** in demonstrating core functionality, though some expected issues were encountered.
+The validation test for the OpusAgent telephony system was **successful** in demonstrating core functionality, though some expected issues were encountered.
 The system successfully handled a complete customer service conversation flow with real-time audio streaming and AI response generation.

 ## 🎯 Test Overview